MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-spring-cloud-using-azure-cli.md

     sudo apt-get install maven
     ```

 1. Verify that the Azure CLI is installed by entering `az version`.
-If the Azure CLI is not installed, see [Installing the Azure CLI](/cli/azure/install-azure-cli).
+If the Azure CLI isn't installed, see [Installing the Azure CLI](/cli/azure/install-azure-cli).

 1. Switch to the `jenkins` user: